 This guide is for Authorised Financial Advisers (AFAs) and sets out the information to include in an Adviser Business Statement (ABS).
 The ABS describes your adviser business and the compliance arrangements you have in place so that your business operates professionally.
-An ABS must be maintained on an ongoing basis to meet your terms and conditions of authorisation.
+An ABS must be maintained on an ongoing basis to meet your terms and conditions of the authorisation.

 Overseas advisers & overseas clients

 The Financial Advisers Act applies to all financial advice received by clients in New Zealand, including advice provided by advisers based overseas.
 Certain sections of the Act also apply to New Zealand-based advisers giving advice to overseas clients.
 These include the obligation to act with care, diligence and skill and not to act in a misleading or deceptive manner.

 Overseas advisers who provide advice only to wholesale clients in New Zealand may not be required to be registered or authorised if they are "overseas financial advisers" (a type of exempt provider).
 See sections 5 and 20 of the Act.

 Australian Advisers and Trans-Tasman Mutual Recognition Act